GPS Previous Updates

 September 14th, 2011- FCC Orders additional test of LightSquared service

 The Federal Communications Commission is requiring additional testing of the impact of the new broadband service being developed by LightSquared LLC on GPS.
 Working in conjunction with the National Telecommunications and Information Administration, LightSquared must resolve GPS interference concerns satisfactorily before commencing service.
 Click here to see a full copy of the notice.

 August 1, 2011 - Comment period closed on LightSquared proposalThe comment period for the technical working group report on the LightSquared proposal and its impact on GPS has closed.
-Reply comments to issues raised in these original comments can be filed until August 15th at FCC.gov and search for proceeding number 11-109.
+Reply comments to issues raised in these original comments can be filed until August 15th.

 July 28, 2011 - BoatUS Comments regarding LightSquared proposed broadband service and interference with GPS signals.

 July 12, 2011 - GPS Signal in JeopardyA recent FCC decision to allow high-speed internet and cell phone service to use frequencies close to existing GPS radio frequencies could disrupt GPS signals and cause severe interference to a wide range of GPS receivers, including those used by boaters.
 On January 26, the FCC gave conditional approval to a private company, LightSquared, to build 40,000 ground stations within the U.S. that would transmit high powered signals in the middle of the existing satellite band of frequencies.
 As part of that conditional approval, FCC required that additional testing and a report be prepared on the service's potential to interfere with the GPS signals.
 That report was completed on June 30th and raises significant concerns for boaters and other users of GPS.